bluekvirus/Stage.js/implementation/HOWTO.md

 #####Actions
 Actions are click-ables marked by `action=""` attribute in your view template.
 The original way of registering events and listeners introduced by *Backbone.View* are flexible but tedious and repetitive.
 We offer you the *Action Tags for speeding things up.

-Any *Marionette.xView* can have its actions configure block activated like this (2 easy steps):
+Any *View* can have its actions configure block activated like this (2 easy steps):
 ```
-//myRegionalA.js or any Marionette.xView
+//myRegionalA.js
 (function(app) {
-    app.regional('MyRegionalA', {
+    app.view({
+        name: 'MyRegionalA',
         ...,
         template: [
             '<div>',